 I tried so hard to become an extrovert but it’s too hard.
-I give credit to extroverts who liven up parties and get-togethers.
+Let me give credit to the extroverts who liven up parties and get-togethers.
 I just can’t do it.
-I can talk to people individually or online but face to face communication with a large group of people is stressful.
+Talking to people individually or online is easy but face to face communication with a large group of people is stressful.

 What Chalene shared on her podcast really did help me understand my personality and who I am as a person.
-I mean, no wonder it never works out when I try to hang out, or force friendships with people.
+No wonder it never works out when I try to force friendships with people.
 I just can’t handle the emotional baggage.

 It’s cool to be an introvert but it is also annoying.
 I can meet someone and instantly know if they’re emotionally off.
 My husband can feel their energy and if the person is boring he moves on to the next person who is more fun.
 He looks for exciting people while I’m searching for emotionally leveled people.
 I can’t tell you how many people we’ve met where my husband would find them great and I would find them overwhelming.